Skip to main content

 Simply go to the account/Company that you want to exclude.
 The "Exclude from CLTV" option is now by default on the Company record layout.
 This allows you to easily exclude any obvious outliers in your data.

-Please note: Changing the "Exclude from CLTV" option to 'Yes' will remove the customer from the all customer lifetime value tools, including RFM Analysis PAIGE, the Sales Analysis and the Magic Matrix.
+Please note: Changing the "Exclude from CLTV" option to 'Yes' will remove the customer from all the customer lifetime value tools, including RFM Analysis and the Magic Matrix.

 What about excluding B2C Contacts?